astravant/digital-garden-jekyll/_notes/daily-notes.md

 # February 20, 2019

 ## Idea
-- "Content autopilot" - a software that creates your email list or social media content and send it out to your subscribers and followers automatically.
+- "Content autopilot" - a software that creates your email list or social media content and sends it out to your subscribers and followers automatically.
 - People do not pay you because you have likes and followers, they pay because you serve them and provide value.
 - What if social media didn't exist?